ilhamnoerr95/git-iam/readme.md

 - push to remote
 - sprint-finish & feature-finish for fast-forward without merge-request or pull request and automatically delete branch local and remote

+> [!note]
-> [!note] > **Note:** This tool is designed to work with GitHub and GitLab.
+> This tool is designed to work with GitHub and GitLab.
 If you are using a different version of Git or a different version of the Git CLI, you may need to adjust the commands accordingly.

 ---